The following section outlines the general Release Notes for the current (latest) version of Experience Manager as a

 AEM Forms as a Cloud Service - Communications: Communication APIs help you combine XDP templates and XML data to generate print documents in various formats.
 The service lets you generate documents in synchronous mode.
 The APIs enables you to create applications that let you:

 Variable Data Externalizer: You can save data of AEM Workflow variables on an external storage system managed by your organization.

 Acroform-based Document of Record: You can also use Adobe Acrobat Form PDF (Acroform PDF) as a template for Document of Record besides XFA-based form template.

 Microsoft Azure data store connector: You can now connect Form Data Model to Microsoft Azure Storage.
-It allows you to retrieve and store adaptive form data to Microsoft Azure Storage as a BLOB.
+It lets you retrieve and store adaptive form data to Microsoft Azure Storage as a BLOB.

 CIF Core Components v2